divio/divio-cloud-docs/how-to/live-performance.rst

 recommended configuration for most projects.
 In some circumstances however it can be advantageous to disable this mode, or adjust its settings.

 This is generally only applicable to constant high-traffic sites.
-Please contact Divio support if you feel you need to disable cheaper mode or modify its settings, as misconfiguration can have adverse results.
+Please take care if you feel you need to disable cheaper mode or modify its settings, as misconfiguration can have adverse results.